adamworks/scholarship-adviser/README.md

 # scholarship-adviser
-scholarship finder with web scrapping method,regex and yql based on phonegap/jquery-mobile
+mobile hybrid appliaction (android) for scholarship finder with web scrapping method,regex and yql based on phonegap/jquery-mobile